 Your blade tips can become so worn that a strip of grass is left between them when they turn under your mower deck.
 The sail on your blade can also become very worn.
 When this happens, your blade is not able to create the air movement and suction under the deck required for a good cut.

-Wearing of a mower blade is not something you can avoid.
-This happens under normal conditions from the blades exposure to sand.
-The air flow and suction your blades create to lift the grass also draws in a lot of dirt.
+Wearing a mower blade is not something you can avoid.
+This happens under normal conditions from the blade’s exposure to sand.
+The airflow and suction your blades create to lift the grass also draw in a lot of dirt.
 This dirt can wear your blade and create a dull edge.

 Before you remove a mower blade, it is a good idea to quickly check the condition of the spindle and bearing.
 Refer to the section on the spindle housing below.

-Check for a bent blade with the blade on your Snapper mower
+Check for a bent blade with the blade on your mower

 With your mower parked on a flat level surface.
 Measure the blade end from the ground to the blade.
 Record the measurement.
 Rotate the blade 180 degrees and measure from the same spot on the ground to the blade end.
 Record the measurement.

-If you find your mower blade has more than an 1/8” difference between the two measurements, you blade is bent and should not be reused.
+If you find your mower blade has more than a 1/8” difference between the two measurements, your blade is bent and should not be reused.

-Check for a bent blade with the blade off your Snapper mower
+Check for a bent blade with the blade off your mower

 For this step, have a good blade you can compare each used blade against.
 Place the used blade on top of your good blade and look for gaps or a bend in the blade that shouldn’t be there.
 Do not reuse a blade that does not sit flat against the good blade.